grodansparadis/vscpl2drv-logger/testapp/README.md

-This simple application is used to test the websocket driver
+This simple application is used to test the logger driver